Jump to Section

 Student Handbook

 The School of Applied Science is entrusted to develop and conduct diploma courses, which emphasize the effective application of applied sciences in the applied sciences industries.
-Currently, the School offers six full-time courses (Common Science Programme and 5 diploma courses) for GCE “O” and “A” level quali!cation holders.
+Currently, the School offers six full-time courses (Common Science Programme and 5 diploma courses) for GCE “O” and “A” level qualification holders.
 The role of the School is to ensure that graduates of its courses are equipped with the necessary technical skills and knowledge for the relevant industry.
 In addition, graduates should also be able to work independently as well as work as an effective member of a team.

 All courses emphasize the development of problem solving, communication and team working abilities.
 Opportunities are provided for students to exhibit their creative thinking through project based assignments and final year projects.
 The School works closely with employers to ensure that the curriculum of its courses remain relevant to industry needs.
 Students are also attached to various business and industrial organizations during the Student Internship Programme to gain first-hand experience of the realities of industrial demand.